chengji253/FRSP/README.md

 <img src="imgs/net.jpg" height=40% width=40% >
 </div>

-## Choice of collision avoidance algorithm
+## 🎯Choice of collision avoidance algorithm

 The default collision avoidance algorithm used in our scheme is RVO (reciprocal velocity obstacle).